 Generate and evaluate innovative concepts for your major project and carry out detailed investigation into planning and resourcing requirements along with analysis of cultural, social and economic values of your proposal.
 Work individually and in teams to agree the scope and roles of the proposed project.
-Prerequisite: Music Media 2 (133.256) and Philosophical Perspectives on Creative Practice (133.257)
+Prerequisite: Music Project 2 (133.253)